Edward Sako, MDCardiothoracic Surgery

 Cardiovascular Diseases We Treat

-- Coronary heart disease: This occurs when the arteries become clogged with plaque, a combination of fat, cholesterol and other substances.
+Coronary heart disease occurs when the arteries become clogged with plaque.
+Plaque is a combination of fat, cholesterol and other substances.
 When plaque clogs the arteries, less oxygen-rich blood can reach the heart.

-- Heart valve disease: This occurs when one or more of the four valves in the heart don’t work properly.
+Heart valve disease occurs when one or more of the four valves in the heart don’t work well.
 The valves have flaps that open and close when your heart beats.
-If the flaps aren’t working well, blood may leak back in the wrong direction or blood flow may be blocked from passing through.
+If the flaps aren’t working well, blood may leak back in the wrong direction or won't be able to get through.
 The heart valve diseases we treat include:

 - Aortic regurgitation